Distrotech/Mesa/src/gallium/docs/source/screen.rst

 * ``PIPE_CAP_DRAW_INDIRECT``: Whether the driver supports taking draw arguments { count, instance_count, start, index_bias } from a PIPE_BUFFER resource.
   See pipe_draw_info.
-* ``PIPE_CAP_BUFFER_SHARE``: Whether it is possible to share buffers between processes using the native window system.
-If this is 0, the buffers and display targets available are only valid for in-process rendering and scanout.
-This will be 1 for most HW drivers.

 .. _pipe_capf: